 However, theme parks are considered private property.
 Scattering ashes in those places will, at best, get you removed.
 Often, the ashes won’t stay where you scattered them, the employees have to remove them in theme parks like Disney World.

-Scatter gardens are a great option for people looking for a public area in which to scatter their loved one’s ashes.
+Scattering gardens are a great option for people looking for a public area in which to scatter their loved one’s ashes.
 Often, cemeteries have scatter gardens that you can use.
-They can cost money, but it depends on the scatter garden options in your area.
+They can cost money, but it depends on the scattering garden options in your area.

-Memory trees are another potential scatter garden option.
+Memory trees are another potential scattering garden option.
 A memory tree is a tree that’s been planted for your loved one, with their ashes scattered at the roots during the planting process.

 Having your loved one’s ashes released from an airplane has become very common in recent years.
 While you’re allowed to travel with cremated ashes in your carry on bag on most airlines, it’s not recommended.
 And there’s really no way to release the ashes in a sealed passenger plane.
-This means it’s significantly easier to hire a service specifically for this, such as our Aerial Scattering.
+This means it’s significantly easier to hire a service specifically for this.